robbeykaaso/rea2/docs/gui/basic/twindow.md

 # Abstract
-a uniform window component for qml
+the uniform window component for qml

 # Attribute
 * caption: the title of the window